local-first-web/state/docs/security.md

-﻿This is a placeholder PR to propose one approach to meeting the authentication & authorization requirements specified in #37.
+This is a placeholder PR to propose one approach to meeting the authentication & authorization requirements specified in #37.

 ## Overview